LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Conversation Builder/conversation-builder-overview.md

 ### Brands who want to bring their own bot

 The Conversation Builder offers a high-value solution for brands to address a wide variety of automation workflows and use cases in multiple industries.
 However, brands who want to bring their own bots can still integrate any third-party bot technology.
 This is one of the main benefits of LivePerson as an open, conversational platform.

+See the Developers' Community [tutorials and guides on the Conversation Builder](https://developers.liveperson.com/conversation-builder-platform-overview.html)  to learn how to get started, set up a user, and get up and running with pre-built bot templates.